sacrosK11/cinema-db/README.md

 In the future I'm going to add more files to obtain stats and some simple application to have fun with the dataframe.
 Collaborations and improvements are open and well accepted!

+## MDB TELEGRAM BOT 🤖🤖
+First version of a simple telegram bot using the database to generate a random movie and random quiz.
+I'm going to add a Machine Learning algo to the new features.